How To Prevent Mortgage Default With Loss Of Employment

 People go through hard times.
 Homeowners who have no other options but to lose their home to foreclosure, deed in lieu of foreclosure, a short sale can qualify for a home loan after the housing event.
 The U.S. Department of Housing and Urban Development (HUD), the parent of The Federal Housing Administration (FHA) has very lenient guidelines for home buyers who had prior bankruptcy and/or housing event.

 The Gustan Cho Team at Loan Cabin Inc. is a direct lender with no overlays on government and conventional loans.
 Here are the waiting period requirements to qualify for FHA Loans After Housing Event:

 - Minimum credit score of 580 to qualify for 3.5% down payment FHA Home Purchase Loan

 - One year waiting period after loan modification

 - Three year waiting period after foreclosure, deed in lieu of foreclosure, short sale

 Home Buyers can qualify for NON-QM Loans where there is no waiting period after housing event.
 However, 20% down payment is required and mortgage rates are slightly higher than government and conventional loans.
-To qualify please contact us at The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
+To qualify please contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.